Comments on the Future of VORSIM - Vernon Oley Roningen

 VORSIM website: As Excel and VORSIM have evolved over time, so has the VORSIM website.
 Some website and User’s Guide pages have not changed much while others have been completely done.
 Many pages have been partly revised and may contain old and new VORSIM features.

 Spreadsheet modeling: Models are created in Excel using its equation and “Visual Basic for Applications (VBA)” capability.
 One can manually build models in Excel, but as they become larger, it becomes difficult to keep track of variables and data.
-VORSIM software imposes some structural regularity during the model-building process.
+VORSIM software imposes some Excel based structural regularity on the model-building process.
 The result is that you always know exactly where your data and equations are located and the variable nomenclature reflects this model structure.
 A VORSIM model structure follows the spreadsheet structure using workbooks and sheets in workbooks.
 So VORSIM changes a modeling effort to a structured one rather than an ad hoc creation of variables and equations in spreadsheets.
 In addition, VORSIM makes it relatively easy to use complex spreadsheet features such a pivot tables for examining model solutions.
 Once created, complex equations can be modified and re-written with the click of a button rather than having to be dealt with manually.
 The spirit of VORSIM is that tedious spreadsheet and workbook tasks which take a lot time manually, have been automated.